ZainahAlshehri/Movies_Streaming_Platforms_EDA/README.md

 The main goal of this project is to analyze Netflix Data and amazon prime in order to determine the best TV Shows & movies on streaming platforms
 # Data Describtion
+In this project will be using the Netflix [1] and Amazon prime Video[2] dataset from Kaggle.
+The first dataset contains 8807 row each row represents a movie or tv show and 12 features included in our analysis.
+The Second dataset contains 9668 and the same of Netflix dataset features.
+The table below illustrates the dataset's features and their type.

 |Features |Descriotion|Type
 |:-------:|:-------------:|:-------:|
 Show ID|Unique Show ID|object